What's a turntable?

 NOTE.
 The c.g.s. units were retained in this section because in so much of the literature concerning phono cartridges and tonearms, these rather outdated units are used.
 This reflects the period of course, but it may also be because SI units of metres and Newtons do seem huge when thinking about precision engineering at this scale.
 For correctness, the dyne = 10 × 10-6N (10μN).

 We want the lateral arm resonant frequency to be greater than 1Hz so that the effect of the stylus moving towards and away from the turntable centre as a result of eccentric centre holes is negligible.
 And we require the vertical arm resonant frequency to be greater than about 7Hz so that signals are not obtained from ripples and warps.
-Yet, both resonant frequencies should be less than about 20Hz to permit a flat frequency response down to the lowest musical notes.
-This doesn't gives us a lot of "wiggle-room", so the matching of the arm moment of inertia to the cartridge (its mass and compliance of its suspension) need to be done with care.
+Yet, both resonance frequencies should be less than about 20Hz to permit a flat frequency response down to the lowest musical notes.
+This doesn't gives us a lot of "wiggle-room", so the matching of the arm moment-of-inertia to the cartridge (its mass and compliance of its suspension) need to be done with care.

 Taking an average figure of vertical compliance as 15 × 10-6 cm/dyne and choosing an optimum vertical resonant frequency of 10Hz.
 We can calculate the required moment of inertia to satisfy these conditions is just 17g.

-Given that the cartridge weighs about 8g, we can see that, for the designer, a low effective-mass tonearm must be conceived for which the mass of the various construction elements is reduced to a minimum.
+Given that the cartridge weighs about 8g, we can see that, for the designer, a low effective mass tonearm must be conceived for which the mass of the various construction elements is reduced to a minimum.
 Magnesium is often employed because it has two-thirds the density of aluminium.
 The old engineering maxim, "simplificate and add more lightness" is as appropriate as it was to the aeroplane designer8.

-The concern is that a massive design would better absorb the energy imparted to the cartridge from the modulated groove (only a tiny fraction of which is converted into electrical energy).
+The concern is that a massive design might better absorb the energy imparted to the cartridge from the modulated groove (only a tiny fraction of which is converted into electrical energy).
 Once lightweight materials are prioritised, the pickup cartridge cannot be considered a rest mass above the tonearm resonant frequency, even if the cartridge possesses high compliance.
 Consequently, the tonearm itself must be designed considering its vibrational properties.
-This is the challenge in tonearm design and has driven a modern tendency towards cartridges of lower compliance combined with more massive arms.
+This is the challenge in tonearm design and has driven a modern (and possibly misguided) tendency towards cartridges of lower compliance combined with more massive arms.
 9

 The transition frequency set by the compliance and cartridge/tonearm mass is easily discovered because the electrical output peaks at this frequency.
 Test records exist to excite this resonance and it's frequently the case that the response rises easily by 10dB or more at this frequency.